-The Master of Urban Planning (MUP) degree program is offered by the Department of Architecture.
+The Master of Urban Planning (MUP) degree program is an interdisciplinary program offered by the College of Architecture, Art and Design (CAAD) that draws upon the expertise of faculty from the College of Architecture, Art and Design and the College of Engineering.

-Urban planning is concerned with creating aesthetically beautiful and functional places where present and future generations can live, work, entertain and engage in community, social, religious and cultural activities.
+Urban planning is concerned with creating stimulating and functional places where present and future generations can live, work, entertain and engage in community, social, religious and cultural activities.